anilp-ampops/docker_upload_aliases/README.md

 2. set alias setdockerup='ipath="<path where project exists>" && ruby ${ipath}/setDocker.rb ${ipath} && source /tmp/.setDockUp'
 3. launch new bash shell and run command "setdockerup"
 4. enter your dockerhub user password
+5. Use aliases "dock_set_tag" or "dock_up_tag_version" for the image you are working on.